MatthewGreenlaw/5eCombatTracker/README.md

 2. Player Combat Tracker

 The PlayerCombatTracker component keeps track of the actions made by a player.
 It is a wrapper for an InitiativeTracker component and an Entity Component and initializes its Entity component by passing it a JSON object containing the player's stats.
 Upon creation, the PlayerCombatTracker emits an event to the server for the DMCombatTracker to add the player's information.
-It also emits events when a player rolls damage/health/initiative, or updates it's temp HP or damage.
+It also emits events when a player rolls damage/health/initiative, or updates its temp HP or damage.
 Likewise, the PlayerCombatTracker listens for damage given/taken to/from it and for initiative updates.

 <img src="ReadmePictures/PlayerCombatTracker_wireframe.png"
      alt="Wireframe for PlayerCombatTracker component"
      style="float: left; margin-right: 10px; max-width: 320px;" />

 3. DM Combat Tracker
 The DMCombatTracker component keeps track of the actions made by all players and monsters.
-It is a wrapper for an InitiativeTracker component and a list of Entity Components.
+It is a wrapper for an InitiativeTracker component and a list of Entity Components representing monsters.
 It initializes monster Entity component by passing them a JSON object containing the monster's stats.
 Upon creation, the PlayerCombatTracker emits an event to the server for the PlayerCombatTracker to add the monster's initiative to all player InitaitiveTrackers.
 It also emits events to player when a monster rolls damage against that player.
 Likewise, the DMCombatTracker listens for damage given to monsters and for player initiative updates.

 <img src="ReadmePictures/DMCombatTracker_wireframe.png"
      alt="Wireframe for DMCombatTracker component"